thephpleague/csv/docs/9.0/interoperability/rfc4180-field.md

 When the `$whitespace_replace` sequence is different from the empty space and does not contain:

-- one of the current CSV control character;
+- one of the current CSV control characters;
-- does not contain a character that can trigger field enclosure;
+- a character that can trigger field enclosure;

 its value will be used to:

-- To prevent `fputcsv` default behavior of always using enclosure when a whitespace is found in a record field
+- prevent `fputcsv` default behavior of always using enclosure when a whitespace is found in a record field

 ```php
 use League\Csv\RFC4180Field;